Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-48-extension-kit.md

 ![](/_images/_lmmk2/_add-ons/_48-ext-kit/lmk2_48extkit__4572.jpg){.aligncenter .size-medium}

 Adjust any of the cabling so it fits well within these two hangers and nothing hangs below the X-axis rail, then tighten the zip ties fully.
 You can adjust the position of the two cable hangers before tightening these zip ties for good.
-In any case, extra zip ties are provided just in case you’d like to come back and make any adjustments.
+In any case, extra zip ties are provided just in case you'd like to come back and make any adjustments.

 ![](/_images/_lmmk2/_add-ons/_48-ext-kit/lmk2_48extkit__4580.jpg){.aligncenter .size-medium}

-If you’ve unplugged the two cables for the Y-axis stepper motors, plug these back in now.
+If you've unplugged the two cables for the Y-axis stepper motors, plug these back in now.

 ![](/_images/_lmmk2/_add-ons/_48-ext-kit/lmk2_48extkit__4583.jpg){.aligncenter .size-medium}

-Bring the cables around to the left of the machine so they’re now all bundled together (pictured).
-You’ll be plugging the motors cables into the control box shortly but otherwise the machine wiring is now complete!
+Bring the cables around to the left of the machine so they're now all bundled together (pictured).
+You'll be plugging the motors cables into the control box shortly but otherwise the machine wiring is now complete!

 ![](/_images/_lmmk2/_add-ons/_48-ext-kit/lmk2_48extkit__4585.jpg){.aligncenter .size-medium}